-2.5 Female entrepreneurs in India are not SAFE The MSME sector in India contributes to 30% of India's GDP and employs around 110 million people.
-In India, about 89% of the women-owned enterprises operate all year round, 9% are seasonal, and the remaining 2% operate casually, which are neither perennial nor seasonal.
+2.5 Female entrepreneurs in India are not SAFE

+The MSME sector in India contributes to 30%19 of India's GDP and employs around 110 million people.
+In India, about 89% of the women-owned enterprises operate all year round, 9%20 are seasonal, and the remaining 2% operate casually, which are neither perennial nor seasonal.
 A recent Standing Committee on Finance report estimated that the MSME sector has a credit gap worth INR 20-25 trillion.
 Global Entrepreneurship Monitor (GEM) reported that women in India and the Republic of Korea appeared to face the most difficulty in accessing business financing compared to their male peers.
 Women-owned MSMEs face challenges in accessing credit due to a lack of collateral and tangible assets, limited avenues to prove creditworthiness, and perceptional biases against lending to female entrepreneurs or women-led enterprises.

 As most women-owned businesses are home-run, micro, and informal in nature, they have limited exposure to market spaces and marketing skills.
 Female entrepreneurs need to deal with mobility and logistics challenges, time poverty and unpaid care work, and safety and security issues to manage the business and achieve the required growth for the enterprise.
 They also lag in terms of digital and technical skills due to low literacy rates and lack of access to mobile and the Internet.
 MSCs SAFE Framework helps understand key challenges responsible for the stagnating rates of female entrepreneurship in India.
-SAFE framework This research has evolved the SAFE framework based on a rich database of evidence available on challenges faced by female entrepreneurs in the country.
-It helps understand the challenges that wMSMEs face in India.